LumenTeun/LumenTeun.github.io/README.md

 I'm planning to expand it a bit, but we'll see when changes actually go live.

 The font is Railway Sans, a SIL Open Font licensed font by Greg Fleming.
 Check it out here: https://github.com/GregFleming/Railway-Sans

+The icons are from Font Awesome by Dave Gandy.
+Check that out at http://fontawesome.io